rhersen/blog/app/posts/2013-04-21-inverting-a-4x4-matrix.md

 according to Wikipedia), so it will probably be faster for larger matrices.
 But then again I'm doing WebGL, so I'm only interested in 4×4 matrices.

-*Next week on this blog: Writing Javascript in C-style or in functional style.*